dmdouglas/models-of-segregation/browser.coffee.md

 									alert 'Simulation stopped'

-Now we need to createsvg circles to represent our agents and bind them to the actual agents from the simulation.
+Now we need to create svg circles to represent our agents and bind them to the actual agents from the simulation.
 The `d` in the functions here is the D3js accessor to the agent data.

 		populate = () ->